theobald-software/kb.theobald-software.github.io/content/_general/New-BWCube-Component.md

 weight: 6
 ---

-**THIS IS A NON PRODUCTIVE PAGE FOR INTERNAL USAGE BY THEOBALD SOFTWARE ONLY**

 ### Why did we rework the BWCube component?
 - Internal code rework so as to allow better maintenance and adding additional features in the future